-Menendez Brothers: Decision expected to be announced Friday
+Menendez Brothers: Decision on resentencing recommendation announced

 The brothers have been serving life sentences without parole for the killings of their parents Jose and Kitty Menendez in 1989 in Beverly Hills.